Driving without insurance

 Driving without insurance is an offence; the law requires a driver to have at least third party insurance in place before driving or parking a vehicle on a public highway.
-If you are found guilty of driving without insurance you face an unlimited driving ban as well the possibility of 6-8 penalty points and a fine of up to £5,000.
-For free initial advice relating to driving without insurance call our 24 hour helpline on: 0845 00 20736.
+If you are found guilty of driving without insurance you face an unlimited driving ban or the possibility of 6-8 penalty points.
+In addition to this the Court will also impose a fine of up to £5000.
+For advice relating to driving without insurance call our hour helpline on 0161 696 6188.

 If you have been charged with driving without insurance contact out motoring offence solicitors for advice and assistance tailored to your personal circumstances.
 The defence for driving without insurance can be a complex procedure and the sooner you contact a specialist for advice the better.